bigai-ai/PP-Tac/README.md

 # PP-Tac
-This is the official implementation of PP-Tac: Paper Picking Using Tactile Feedback in Dexterous Robotic Hands
+This is the implementation of RSS2025 paper PP-Tac: Paper Picking Using Tactile Feedback in Dexterous Robotic Hands